-Host Dave McMorran talks about the work of Adolf von Bauer, who won the 1905 Nobel Prize for Chemistry for his development of a synthesis of the historically important blue dye Indigo.
+Host Dave McMorran talks about the life and work of Fritz Pregl, who won the Nobel Prize for Chemistry in 1923 for inventing chemical microanalysis, which was, in turn, key to the development of biochemistry.

 Scott Forrest, an MSc student in Zoology at Otago University, talks about the comings and goings, and occasional dramas, in the small community of Kaka at the Orokanui Ecosanctury near Dunedin.